 2n represents the maximum number of counts possible in Internal Timing Mode.
-For the External Timing Mode, the maximum number of counts is stored in the data register named COUNTER.
+For the External Timing Mode the maximum number of counts is stored in the data register named COUNTER.

-COUNTER is the number of increments accrued between integration time for External Timing Mode.
+COUNTER is the number increments accrued for between integration time for External Timing Mode.